Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 [![cnc_pendant_02.jpg](/manual/sensors/cnc_pendant_02.jpg =600x)](/manual/sensors/cnc_pendant_02.jpg){target=_blank}

-As there are several wires that need to be connected to ground, it's easiest if you connect them together at the ground terminal of the rotary encoder, then run a single ground wire from there to the Arduino.
+As there are several wires that need to be connected to ground, it's easiest if you connect them together at the ground (black) terminal of the rotary encoder, then run a single wire from there to Arduino GND.
 That way you don't need to connect more than one wire to each pad of the Arduino, except that you need to connect both +5V from the 4-core cable and +5V for the encoder to the VCC terminal.

 <!-- Removed, see https://forum.duet3d.com/post/356707
 ## Arduino Pro Micro J1 jumper